PoignardAzur/poignardazur.github.io/_posts/2022-01-04-better-quote-errors.md

 (Of course, in the example I gave the error isn't *that* useful; imagine that in real-world use cases you have hundred-lines long proc-macros where it's not immediately obvious where a given error can come from.)

 Some people might reply that there is already `cargo-expand` and `-Z macro-backtrace`, but neither of these options give me what I want, which is a targeted error saying "this is the specific line you need to change to fix the problem".

+\[EDIT:\] [Apparently](https://internals.rust-lang.org/t/rust-2030-christmas-list-macro-sources-in-compiler-diagnostics/15915/2) `-Z macro-backtrace` gives that information, but only for declarative macros.

 ## How to fix it